 Divorcing from your spouse can cause friction with respect to property ownership.
 Without a proper prenuptial agreement or other documents to support your ownership of the property that you brought into the relationship, you will have to take legal action to safeguard your rights.

 When you decide to live with your partner without getting married, a cohabitation agreement can help you to protect your rights.
 Since the couple might one day split up, defining individual interests and assets and safeguarding them is important to avoid conflict in the future.

 If you and your partner plan to separate before you file for divorce, a separation agreement can be helpful.
 It can form the basis of a smoother transition to divorce when it comes to important matters such as custody and access to the children, child support, alimony, and the division of property.

 The laws governing unmarried relationships vary from province to province.
 In British Columbia, the Family Law Act defines the rights and obligations of people living in a marriage-like relationship.
-Even though splitting up will not require a divorce, it might get as complicated and difficult to navigate through legal obligations.
+Although a divorce will not be required, the legal implications of the break-up can be just as complicated.

 Contact our family lawyers for a consultation at 1-855-852-5100 (toll-free 24 hours).
 Our family lawyers will help you to understand your situation from a legal standpoint, so you are prepared for any outcome that may arise.
-We have your best interests in mind.
-Throughout the process, we will ensure that you are well-informed and guided towards achieving what is in your best your interests.
+Throughout the process, we will ensure that you are well-informed and guided towards achieving what is in your best interests.
 If you feel that you deserve a better future, we can help you to achieve it.